 Chatoyance occurs in stones that contain a large number of very thin parallel inclusions within the stone, known as a “silk.”

 In a chatoyant gemstone, the band of light will move back and forth beneath the surface of the gem as it is turned into a beam of incident light.

 The motion of the cat’s eye across the top of the gem is one of the things that make these stones so interesting, beautiful, and desired by many people.

 The chatoyancy in gemstone chrysoberyl is so prominent that the term cat’s eye has come to be used exclusively for it.
-So it should be understood that cat’s eye is not a gemstone per se but the name of a phenomenon.
+So it should be understood that a cat’s eye is not a gemstone per se, but the name of a phenomenon.